xsdk-project/ATPESC2018HandsOnLessons/_lessons/krylov_amg/lesson.md

 ./struct -n 50 50 50 -a 10 -pfmggmres -rap 1
 ```

 {% include qanda question='What do you observe?
 Which solver fails?
-What is the order of the remaining solvers?' answer='The non-Galerkin version of PFMG as alone solver fails.
-The order from slowest to fastest is: PFMG-GMRES, non_galerkin PFMG-GMRES, PFMG.' %}
+What is the order of the remaining solvers in terms of number of iterations?
+Which solver is the fastest.' answer='The non-Galerkin version of PFMG as alone solver fails.
+The order from largest to least number of iterations is: Non-Galerkin PFMG-GMRES, PFMG, PFMG-GMRES.
+But PFMG alone solves the problem faster.' %}

 We will now consider a two-dimensional problem with a rotated anisotropy on a rectangular domain.
 Let us begin with a grid-aligned anisotropy.